Preparing to relocate to Denmark

 Bank account

-Danish banks are required to do a lot of safety checks to avoid fraud.
-This means that opening an account can take up to 3-4 weeks or even more.
-Therefore, you should make sure that you can support yourself financially for the first month of your stay.
+Before setting up a bank account, Danish banks are required to perform several safety checks to avoid fraud.
+This means that opening a bank account in Denmark can take up to four weeks – or even longer.
+For this reason, please make sure you can support yourself financially for the first month of your stay.

 Pension schemes

-International academic staff members have 3 different options of pension scheme:
+International members of academic staff can choose between three different types of pension scheme:

-• Ordinary Pension Contributions Scheme - option for all international staff members employed according to the collective agreement for academics
+• Ordinary Pension Contributions Scheme – available to all international staff members employed under the collective agreement for academics

-• International Pension Scheme according to Section 53 A of the Pension Taxation Act - option for some academic staff members employed in accordance with the collective agreement for academics
+• International Pension Scheme according to Section 53 A of the Pension Taxation Act – available to some international staff members employed under the collective agreement for academics

-• Pension Exemption (pension contribution paid out as salary) for a period of maximum 5 years - option for some international researchers employed by the university on a fixed term contract
+• Pension Exemption (pension contribution paid out as salary) for a maximum period of five years – available to some international researchers employed by the university on a fixed-term contract

-You need to decide which scheme you wish to be on before starting your work at Aarhus University.
+You need to decide which pension scheme you’d like to be on before starting work at Aarhus University.
+We recommend that you read about the Danish pension system before you choose one of the three schemes.

-Read more about pension on the HR Portal
+Read more about pensions on the HR Portal

 Tax schemes

-Read more about the researcher taxation scheme on the HR Portal
+Read more about taxation aspects on the HR Portal

 Healthcare